Cheapest energy suppliers in the UK right now (March 2026)

 A lot of people in the UK turn to Martin Lewis for straightforward advice about energy companies.
 He bases his tips on real data, customer feedback, and how well each company supports customers during tough times.

-If you want to see how your current provider stacks up, it’s worth comparing options and checking for new deals.
+If you want to see how your current provider stacks up, it’s worth comparing options and checking for new fixed deals now that competition has returned.

 Key Takeaways

-- Martin Lewis recommends Octopus Energy for customer service and green energy.
+- Top Pick: Martin Lewis continues to rate Octopus Energy highly for customer service and green innovation.

 Martin Lewis’ Recommended Energy Providers